iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ### Why Electronic Voting Is Still A Bad Idea

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LkH2r-sNjQs?si=65prPw8RWLM_J6Xk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### The cost associated with replacing EVM with a paper ballot

+There are almost no countries that utilize electronic voting machines (EVMs).
+One argument in favor of EVMs is cost efficiency.
+India, being a vast country with a sizable population, will it incur high expenses with paper ballots?
+Let's compare the costs associated with EVMs and paper ballots.

+The initial setup, including the appointment of volunteers to manage booths, remains the same for both methods.
+The primary difference lies in the vote counting process.
+Given India's large population, there is a need for a substantial number of counting centers.
+But there are also large mumber of volunters in a large populated country.
+A significant portion of the adult population in India is unemployed, resulting in lower labor costs.
+Additionally, there are maintenance and manufacturing costs associated with EVMs, which are absent in the case of paper ballots. **Consequently, paper ballots prove to be a more cost-effective option.**

+Counting with paper ballots can be conducted in a decentralized manner, constituency-wise, involving a large number of people.
+Moreover, the counting process can be automated using open-source machine learning, as demonstrated earlier.
+Anyone can develop the machine learning algorithm, and the validation and accuracy checks can be performed by the community.